What does it all mean?

 What is the definition of a business valuation, an appraisal, and a company’s worth?

 A business valuation is an appraisal of a company’s worth.
-This can be done for many reasons, such as during a merger or acquisition, when seeking investors, or when trying to determine the value of a business for estate planning purposes.
+This can be done for various reasons, such as during a merger or acquisition, when seeking investors, or when determining the value of a business for estate planning purposes.

-A business valuation takes into account many factors, such as the company’s assets, liabilities, history, earnings, cash flow, and market trends.
+A business valuation considers various factors, including the company’s assets, liabilities, history, earnings, cash flow, and market trends.

 The final value is often expressed as a multiple of earnings or cash flow.

-Also, what sets it apart, the valuation report can be used in legal matters and court.
-Unlike an appraisal report.
+Also, what sets it apart is that the valuation report can be used in legal matters and the court, unlike an appraisal report.

 However, a company’s business appraisal is typically performed by an external expert (such as an investment banker or business appraiser) and is usually less formal than a business valuation.